 We want to point out that, as we have mentioned earlier, Barnhem is under constant change.
 In other words, things might be different once you come to work with us.
 This is the current situation.

-Concerning immunisations, we recommend you to contact your local vaccination/immunisation place.
+Concerning immunizations, we recommend you to contact your local vaccination/immunisation place.

 Straight talk: Are you kind but lazy?
 Do you complain a lot?
 Are you overly social and better at talking than at working?
 Do you like to be at the centre of attention?
 Do you often get ill?
 Don’t like animals or insects?
 Do you really look forward to hanging out with the other volunteers?
 Are you bad at taking criticism?
 Are you heat sensitive?
-Do you expect gratitude or leniency from children or staff because you are a volunteer?
+Do you expect gratitude or leniency from children or staff just because you have come to us to be a volunteer?

 Volunteership can and will be terminated immediately should a volunteer not follow the above-mentioned rules, the child protection policy or Thai law.
 In the case of this happening, all costs related to a volunteer having to leave will be a matter for he/her to clear.

-Before you fill in your application, please read our Child Protection Policy and the “Volunteer’s promise”.
-Please fill out the volunteer application and return it to us by e-mail together with your CV, references and a copy from the authorities of your criminal record.
+If you still are interested in volunteering with us after reading all the information, please fill out the volunteer application and return it to us by e-mail together with your CV, references and a copy from the authorities of your criminal record.